KEINOS/Broadcast-inside-Docker-network/README.md

 <details><summary>What you will see</summary><div><br>

 After running the `docker-compose up`, as soon as the `sender` containers are `up` they will start broadcasting a message.
-Also the `receiver` containers will listen to the broadcasting message as soon as they are `up` and echos the received message.
+Also the `receiver` containers will listen to the broadcasting message as soon as they are `up` and echoes the received message.

 ```shellsession
 $ docker-compose up